-- Officer on the verification team must, in addition to one visit to validate an application, annually visit each facility; and, if different from the fuel production facility, the central records location for which the records supporting an application or report subject to verification are submitted.
-For Quarterly Fuel Transaction Reports, the site visit must occur at the central records location.
-Site visits to additional locations are at the discretion of the verification body.
-Site visits, included voluntarily as part of a quarterly review, may not substitute for the required site visit for annual verification services, which must occur after all LCFS data for the prior calendar year has been submitted to the Executive Officer and attested to. - (A) During site visits, the verification team member(s) must carry out tasks that, in the professional judgment of the team, are necessary, including the following: - 1.
-Review supporting evidence used to develop reports listed in section 95500 submitted to the Executive Officer; - 2.
-Interview key personnel, such as process engineers, metering experts, accounting personnel, and project operators, as well as staff involved in compiling data and preparing the LCFS reports; - 3.
-Review and understand the data management systems and accounting practices used by the entity to acquire, process,

-- track, and report LCFS data.
+- (A) During site visits, the verification team member(s) must carry out tasks that, in the professional judgment of the team, are necessary, including the following: - 1.
+Review supporting evidence used to develop reports listed in section 95500 submitted to the Executive Officer: - 2.
+Interview key personnel, such as process engineers, metering experts, accounting personnel, and project operators, as well as staff involved in compiling data and preparing the LCFS reports; - Review and understand the data management systems and accounting practices used by the entity to acquire, process, track, and report LCFS data.
 The verification team member(s) must evaluate the uncertainty and effectiveness of these systems; - 4.
 Directly observe production equipment, confirming diagrams for processes, piping, and instrumentation; measurement system equipment; and accounting systems for data types determined in the sampling plan to be high risk; - 5.
 Assess conformance with measurement accuracy requirements specified in this subarticle for measurement devices that do not meet criteria for financial transactions meters, assess the reasonableness of temporary measurement methods, assess conformance with the monitoring plan, and assess conformance with data capture requirements specified in this subarticle, if applicable. - 6.
 Review financial transactions to confirm complete and accurate reporting. - (4) Sampling Plan.
 As part of validating fuel pathway applications and verifying LCFS reports the verification team must develop a sampling plan that meets the following requirements: - (A) The verification team must develop a sampling plan based on a strategic analysis developed from document reviews and interviews to assess the likely nature, scale and complexity of the verification services for the entity required to contract for verification services and type of report.
-The analysis must include a review of: the inputs for the development of the submitted applications and reports specified in section 95500; the rigor and appropriateness of data management systems; and the coordination within the responsible entity's organization to manage the operation and maintenance of equipment and systems used to complete applications and reports. - (B) The sampling plan must include a ranking of data sources by relative contribution to the data type to be assessed for material misstatement and a ranking of data sources with the largest calculation uncertainty, including risk of incomplete reporting, based on type of report or application. - (C) The sampling plan must include a qualitative narrative of uncertainty risk assessment in the following areas as applicable in this subarticle:

-- 1. Data acquisition equipment; - 2.
+The analysis must include a review of: the inputs for the development of the submitted applications and reports specified in section 95500; the rigor and appropriateness of data management systems; and the coordination within the responsible entity's organization to manage the operation and maintenance of equipment and systems used to complete applications and reports.

+- (B) The sampling plan must include a ranking of data sources by relative contribution to the data type to be assessed for material misstatement and a ranking of data sources with the largest calculation uncertainty, including risk of incomplete reporting, based on type of report or application. - (C) The sampling plan must include a qualitative narrative of uncertainty risk assessment in the following areas as applicable in this subarticle: - 1.
+Data acquisition equipment; - 2.
 Data sampling and frequency; - 3.
 Data processing and tracking; - 4.
 Tracking of fuel transportation into California to include modes of transportation and distances traveled, as applicable; - 5.
-CI calculations, as applicable; - 6.
+Cl calculations, as applicable; - 6.
 Fuel pathway code (FPC) allocation methodology, as applicable; - 7.
 Management policies or practices in developing LCFS reports. - (D) After completing the analysis required by sections 95501(b)(4)(A) through (C) above, the verification team must include in the sampling plan a list which includes the following: - 1.
-Data sources that will be targeted for document reviews, data checks as specified in 95501(b)(5), and an explanation of why they were chosen; - 2.
-Methods used to conduct data checks for each data type: - 3.
+Data sources that will be targeted for document reviews, data checks as specified in 95501(b)(5), and an explanation of why they were chosen;

+- 2. Methods used to conduct data checks for each data type; - 3.
 A summary of the information analyzed in the data checks and document reviews conducted for each data type.